Site wide message

 Where Part B Fire Safety imposes a requirement in relation to proposed building work, two further copies of plans, which demonstrate compliance with the requirements should be deposited

 The appropriate charge is dependent on the type of work carried out.
-Charge scales and methods of calculation are set out in the Building Control Fees document
+Charge scales and methods of calculation are set out on the Building Control Fees page.

 Table A prescribes the plan and inspection fees payable for new dwellings and buildings converted and divided into dwellings.